Vinith-Kugathasan/Image-Registration-with-ITK/README.md

 # Image-Registration-with-ITK
-This repository contains implementation of a python script to perform image registration on two MRI volumes of different contrasts.
+This repository contains implementation of a python script to perform image registration on two MRI volumes of different contrasts, acquired from the same subject as a part of Female dataset of Visible Human Project.
 ITK is used to implement the registration framework and 3D Slicer is used for performance evaluation.
-Registration framework consists of four distinct components namely, transform, metric, interpolator and optimizer.
+The implemented registration framework consists of four distinct components namely, transform, metric, interpolator and optimizer.
 For each element, appropriate function was selected based on theoretical explanation and trial-and-error analysis.

 Image Registration Framework (Colab):
 [![Open In Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1UJdb0eVk-lEVkqC6iriCei44O4tMYItt#scrollTo=6Pk4pRHRugXq)